Bhav-Hub/HackFest24-VisionPros/README.md

 # Note
 **April 2023**

-This project was built in 36 hours during a college hackathon by second-year students
+This project was built in 36 hours by second-year students during a National Level Hackathon - HackFest24 @ NMAMIT, Karkala

 **Asset of the Human model is not included**